congzhang365/PhonologicalFeature_TTS/README.md

-This is a repository for the preprint of
+This is a repository for the project of

 ## Applying Phonological Features in Multilingual Text-To-Speech